Mr-Stetson/trucky-on-linux/README.md

-# How to install Trucky for ETS2 and ATS on Linux
+# How to install Trucky for ETS2 or ATS on Linux
 This is my first guide so if you have any suggestions for improvements let me know.
 I installed Overwolf and Trucky for both games prefixes separately but you could use symlink to make both games use the same prefix.
 ## tl:dr for advanced users